roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 ---
 layout: post
 date: 2021-02-14 20:00:57 +0000
-last_modified_at:
+last_modified_at: 2021-02-14 22:20:18 +0000
 title: "EX04.
-Love, forgiveness, and Apricot."
+Love, Forgiveness, and Apricot."
 author: sakkani
 categories:
  - Autodoll Dreams in a Decaying World
 tags:
  - webnovel translation
  - extra
 note: Quite a time it took, isn't it.
 But bear no fright.
-The time was spent on improvement of web-site (please inform me via twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a font—to no avail!)
+The time was spent on improvement of web-site (please inform me via Twitter or Discord if you find some flaw) and editing a previous chapters ٩(๑`^´๑)۶ <br>(Only two of the days were consumed by searching for a typeface—to no avail!)
 chapter-link: https://kakuyomu.jp/works/4852201425154961396/episodes/1177354054884553982
 ---